fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 }
 ```

-The code snippets are quite big, but this is pretty much everything we need for simple keyframe animation.
+The code snippet is quite big, but this is pretty much everything we need for simple keyframe animation.
 We start by defining the `KeyFrameTexture` structure - it is a simple new-type-ish structure that holds a single
 field - optional texture handle.